-Adjoining the lecture and recitation-room on the north is the electrical testing laboratory.
-It is piped with gas and steam and has wires leading in from the five hundred-volt circuit of the Pasadena and Los Angeles Electric Railway.
-Its equipment consists of an air compressor with compressed air reservoirs, a steam engine built in the machine shop of the Institute and used for power and experimental purposes.
-Edison dynamo so arranged with commutator, collecting-rings and exciter as to give a direct current or a one, two or three-phase alternating current, Lundell motor, Crocker-Wheeler motor-generator, storage batteries, banks of incandescent lamps, handsome serpentine distributing switch-board erected and fitted by class of '97, and such instruments as a Thompson steam engine indicator, Amsler planimeter, speed indicator, Prony brake, cradle dynamometer, Weston volt-meter and ammeter, Siemens electro-dynamometer, D'Arsonval wall galvanometer.
+Adjoining the lecture and recitation room on the north is the electrical testing laboratory.
+It is piped with gas and steam and has wires leading in from the 500-volt circuit of the Los Angeles and Pasadena Electric Railway.
+A recent acquisition to this laboratory is a six-horse power, high-speed, automatic steamengine directly connected to a three kilowatt, multipolar generator, so arranged with commutator, and collecting rings as to give direct currents at voltages varying from 50 to 500, and one, two and three phase alternating currents.
+This engine and generator were designed and built in the machine shop of the Institute, especially for this department, and are fitted with all the accessories for experimental testing.
+Among other articles of equipment may be mentioned an Edison dynamo, Lundell motor, Crocker-Wheeler motor generator, storage batteries, banks of incandescent lamps, handsome serpentine distributing switch-board erected and fitted by class of '97, and such instruments as a Thompson steam engine indicator, Amsler planimeter, speed indicator, Prony brake, cradle dynamometer, Weston volt-meter and ammeter, Siemens electro-dynamometer, D'Arsonval wall galvanometer.